Taking the leap from an Advanced Open Water Diver to being a PADI Rescue Diver!

 In summary, the PADI Rescue course is great fun, challenging, but most of all, rewarding.
 There is always a huge sense of achievement and you go away with the relevant skills to assist someone and the confidence to do so.

-Finally to check that you have read this far if you email in or contact us to tell us that you loved this blog you can take advantage of our 5th birthday deal of Rescue Diver and EFR for only £250 until the end of the year.
-(For anyone who has not read this blog the offer expires at the end of November)
+Finally to check that you have read this far if you email in or contact us to tell us that you loved this blog you can take advantage of our Rescue Diver and EFR Blog Special Price - Quote 'Blog Rescue' when booking and you'll get a further 5% off!

 Get in touch to find out how to start!